-If a pupil has specific needs relating to one of the four areas stated above, then the process outlined on the Support for Children with SEND Flowchart (see page 4) will begin.
+If a pupil has specific needs relating to one of the four areas stated above, then the process outlined on the Graduated Response Flow Chart will begin.
+Please refer to the Graduated Response Flow Chart 2022.

 If ongoing concerns have been identified, Mrs Hardy will speak with you to discuss your child's needs and the next steps to support them in their learning journey.